-New cutting-edge cell research will lead to safer medical experiments on humansApril 10th, 2013 in Medical research /
+New cutting-edge cell research will lead to safer medical experiments on humansApril 10, 2013 in Medicine & Health / Medical research

 In almost 90 per cent of cases, novel drugs tested on humans by pharmaceutical companies do not work as intended and must be scrapped.
 Often the drugs do not work, while at worst, test subjects die.
 New research from the University of Southern Denmark now shows that this number can be reduced.
 The secret is to test the drug on cells grown as 3D structures.